Ganesh (actor): 2008–2015: Direction and career expansion

 Ganesh made his debut in direction with the film Kool in 2011.
 Starring in the dual roles alongside Sana Khan, the film was produced under his home banner.
-The film met with critical reviews from critics and underperformed at the box-office.
+The film met with critical reviews from critics and under performed at the box-office.
 A critic from Bangalore Mirror wrote "Ganesh attempts too many things in this film, making it a mess of everything.He sings, co-writes dialogues, gets his wife to produce the movie.
 Unwarranted and avoidable.
 Not Kool at all".
 Upon its failure, Ganesh termed it as a "learning experience".
 This was followed by Maduve Mane, yet another unsuccessful project that had Shradha Arya paired opposite him.
 Later in the year, Ganesh reunited with S. Narayan for the film, Shyloo, a remake of Tamil film Mynaa (2010) which got positive reviews from critics and the lead actors performances were appreciated.
 In 2012, Ganesh featured in three films and gave a voice over for the film Rambo starring Sharan in the lead role.
 Munjane marked the third collaboration with S. Narayan.
 Romeo, directed by PC Shekhar and starring Bhavana was a musical hit soon after its release.
 The third release of the year, Mr. 420, however, was a box-office bomb.
 His following releases in the year 2013 namely Auto Raja, Sakkare and Shravani Subramanya were all average grossers except the latter which was one of the successful films of the year and earned him a Filmfare Award nomination.
 He had a solo release in 2014 in the form of Preetham Gubbi's comedy drama Dil Rangeela.
 The film met with average reviews and was declared a sleeper hit of the year.